AsBuiltReport/AsBuiltReport.Core/README.md

 ```

 ### **GitHub**
 If you are unable to use the PowerShell Gallery, you can still install the module manually.
-Ensure you repeat the following steps for the [pre-requistes](https://github.com/AsBuiltReport/AsBuiltReport.Core#wrench-pre-requisites) also.
+Ensure you repeat the following steps for the [system requirements](https://github.com/AsBuiltReport/AsBuiltReport.Core#wrench-system-requirements) also.

 1. Download the [latest release](https://github.com/AsBuiltReport/AsBuiltReport.Core/releases/latest) zip from GitHub
 2. Extract the zip file